afvk/practice-scheduler/README.md

 - ...

 ## What problems does this solve?
-- Only practicing what you know well already
+- Only practicing stuff you know well already
 - Watching some Jens Larsen video with a useful exercise, doing it for 20 minutes, then never coming back to it
 - Not having a structured way of maintaining your repertoire